harish-svhk/PythonEDAProject/README.md

   There is positive correlation between Positive axillary nodes and Status(Survival) which is also proven by using the violin and swarm plot.
 </p>

+- Rate of patients __survival is more when postivie axillary numbers are low in number, which means initital stages of patholigical stage__
+- Rate of patients survival after 5 years __decreases__ as pathologic stage __progresess to next stage__
+- Stage __N0 as better chance than N3__

+#### Hypothesis: More women with less axillary nodes are more likely to survive after 5 years

 ### CONCLUSION
+- With the help of this notebook we learnt how exploratory data analysis can be carried out using Pandas plotting.
+- Also we have seen making use of packages like __matplotlib and seaborn__ to develop better insights about the data.<br/>
+- We have also seen how __preproceesing__ helps in dealing with _missing_ values and irregualities present in the data.
+We also learnt how to _create new features_ which will in turn help us to better predict the survival.
+- We also make use of __pandas profiling__ feature to generate an html report containing all the information of the various features present in the dataset.
+- We have seen the impact of columns like Age, postitive axillary nodes and year of operation on the __rate of survival > 5 years__
+- The most important inference drawn from all this analysis is, we get to know what are the __features on which survival is highly positively and negatively coorelated with.__
+- This analysis will help us to choose which __machine learning model__ we can apply to predict survival of test dataset.